Tommy Edman Player Props: Cardinals vs. Pirates

-Tommy Edman -- 0-for-4 in his most recent game -- will be in action for the St. Louis Cardinals against the Pittsburgh Pirates, with Johan Oviedo on the mound, on April 14 at 8:15 PM ET.
+After going 0-for-3 in his most recent game, Tommy Edman and the St. Louis Cardinals take on the Pittsburgh Pirates (who will start Roansy Contreras) at 2:15 PM ET on Saturday.

-In his last game he had a hitless performance (0-for-4) against the Pirates.
+In his last game he had a hitless showing (0-for-3) against the Pirates.

 Tommy Edman Game Info & Props vs. the Pirates